QubesOS/qubes-doc/user/common-tasks/software-update-domu.md

 # Autostarting Installed Applications

-If you want a desktop app to start automatically every time a qube starts you can create a link to it in the `~/.config/autostart` directory of the **AppVM**.
-This might be useful for Qubes that you set to automatically start on boot or for Qubes that have a set of apps you typically use all day, such as a chat app.
+If you want a desktop app to start automatically every time a PedOS VM starts you can create a link to it in the `~/.config/autostart` directory of the **AppVM**.
+This might be useful for PedOS that you set to automatically start on boot or for PedOS that have a set of apps you typically use all day, such as a chat app.

 1. Open a terminal in the **AppVM** where you would like the app to launch.
 2. List the names of the available desktop shortcuts by running the command `ls /usr/share/applications` and find the exact name of the shortcut to the app you want to autostart: